Infinity on High: Singles

 Four songs were released as singles from the album's fourteen tracks, of which three charted on the US Billboard Hot 100 and all reaching international charts.
 Infinity on High was spurred on by the lead single "This Ain't a Scene, It's an Arms Race", which became the highest-charting song for band and their first to chart worldwide.
-Wentz commented on the band's decision to pick "This Ain't a Scene..." as the first single, saying "There may be other songs on the record that would be bigger radio hits, but this one had the right message."
+Wentz commented on the band's decision to pick "This Ain't a Scene..." as a single, saying "There may be other songs on the record that would be bigger radio hits, but this one had the right message."
 It was sent to radio weeks before its digital release in January 2007; upon digital release the track debuted and peaked at number two on the Hot 100 where it stayed at that position for two consecutive weeks, spending nine weeks in the top ten.
 The single sold 162,000 digital downloads in its opening week, breaking various music industry records and becoming the highest debut of 2007.
 With this total it was the largest opening-week tally for a group since Nielsen SoundScan began tracking digital sales in 2003 and set a new record for the highest bow for a band since radio only titles joined the chart in 1998.
 It also reached number one on the defunct-Pop 100, number one on Billboard Digital Songs and came at number eight on Alternative Songs.
 Internationally, "This Ain't a Scene..." debuted and peaked inside the top ten of many charts.
 It reached number one in New Zealand, number two in the UK, number four and Platinum status in Australia, number four on the Canadian Hot 100 and in Ireland, and placed at number nine on the European Hot 100.

 "Thnks fr th Mmrs" was released as the second single in the US in March 2007.
 It peaked at number eleven on the Hot 100 with twenty-eight chart weeks before it was retired.
 It came at number five on Digital Songs, but performed weaker on the Radio Songs chart at number forty.
 It reached the two-million sales mark week ending December 27, 2009 in the US.
 Its highest charting was in Australia where it peaked at number three on the Australian ARIA chart and achieved Platinum status in the region.
 In New Zealand, the UK, Canada and Ireland "Thnks fr th Mmrs" reached the top twenty.